oughtinc/patchwork/README.md

 to the second, and the answer of the second to the third, without unlocking anything, and without being put on hold.
 When I unlock the third answer, my successor will not wake up until that answer is actually available.

+## Implementation Details

+The system is implemented using the following concepts.
+It is intended to serve as a model for a multi-user web app version, in which the database stores the contents of the datastore and the scheduler.

+### Content-addressed datastore

+The Datastore and Address classes are the mechanism used for lazily storing references to deduplicated data.
+Addresses are basically unique identifiers, while the datastore is used to keep track of both (a) what data exists, and (b) what data is pending (and who is waiting on it).

+When duplicate data is inserted, the address of the original data is returned.
+If a promise would be fulfilled with duplicate data, the promise is added to a list of aliases, such that anything that tries to refer to that promise will be redirected to the deduplicated data (even though their addres does not match the canonical address of that data).

+### Hypertext

+The datastore can be seen as an analogue for an HTTP server, and its contents can be seen as analogues for HTML pages with references to other pages on that server.
+Hypertext equality is based on the string that it gets converted to when printed (with any addresses "canonicalized" (replaced by the canonical value of their corresponding canonical address)).

+#### Workspaces

+A workspace is a structured hypertext object, that contains pointers to the data that's visible from a context: an optional predecessor, a question, a scratchpad, and a collection of subquestions with their answers and final workspaces.

+### Context

+A context is a view of a workspace that also contains a set of pointers that are unlocked in that context.
+The pointers that are unlocked are replaced in the textual representation by text in square brackets.
+By default, the workspace's question, scratchpad, and subquestions are unlocked.

+### Action

+Action objects represent the actions that can be taken by the user:
+There is one class for each action that can be taken.

+Actions are not taken immediately on creation; they are executed by the scheduler when the scheduler sees fit, making updates to the datastore and producing a new set of contexts.

+### Scheduler

+The scheduler is the part of the system that decides when to execute actions, and which context to show to which user and when.
+It also manages automation, by remembering contexts and taking its own actions under the assumption that the user is a pure function from context to action.